Hemis National Park: Geography

+Ecology

 Fauna

 The park is home to a viable breeding population of about 200 snow leopards, especially in the Rumbak catchment area.
 The prey base for the apex predator in the Central Asian Highlands is primarily supported in Hemis by Argali (Great Tibetan Sheep), Bharal (Blue Sheep), Shapu (Ladakhi Urial), and livestock.
 A small population of the Asiatic ibex is also present in Hemis.
 Hemis is the only refuge in India containing the Shapu.

 The Tibetan wolf, the Eurasian brown bear (endangered in India), and the red fox are also present in Hemis.
 Small mammals include the Himalayan marmot, mountain weasel and the Himalayan mouse hare.

 Among birds of prey noted here are Himalayan and Trans-Himalayan birds of prey: the golden eagle, lammergeier vulture, and Himalayan griffon vulture.
 The Rumbak Valley offers opportunities for birdwatching, including several Tibetan species not common in other parts of India.
 Birds present here include brown accentor, robin accentor, Tickell's leaf warbler, streaked rosefinch, black-winged snowfinch, chukar, Blyth's swift, red-billed chough, Himalayan snowcock, and the fire-fronted serin.

 16 mammal species and 73 bird species have been recorded in the park so far.